alirios/RogueCaves/readme.md

 ----------------------------------
 Todo
 ----
+* React to things like vomit, etc
+* Tint ground where liquid is spilled
 * Accept unfinished A* paths
 * ALife should flee at some point during combat
 * Need animal class